Video Lesson: Uses of Cloves

 Spells with Cloves

-Other names for Lavender: Clove Flower, Caryophyllus aromaticus, Eugenia aromatica.
+Other names for Cloves: Clove Flower, Caryophyllus aromaticus, Eugenia aromatica.

 Origin: Madagascar, Indonesia, Sri Lanka.